jaoppb/one-day-projects/README.md

 ## Shell (Improvement)

-The user now can use IFs, Loops and Functions
+The user now can use Variables, IFs, Loops and Functions

 ## Weather Forecast (Improvement)